cdibbs/keyholevision/projects/graces-of-god-ornaments.md

 2. Choose "File -> Append File" on the file to cut.
 3. Run the engraving/cutting.

-For convenience, cut-only and engrave-only versions, so named, exist where needed.
+For convenience, there are cut-only and engrave-only versions named as such.

 A note on `outside-the-gate.svg`: the base star was meant to be engraved and cut and then (unlike the other pieces) flipped over before assembly so the text is on the